safellama/plexiglass/README.md

 <a href="https://badge.fury.io/py/plexiglass"><img src="https://badge.fury.io/py/plexiglass.svg" alt="PyPI version" height="18"></a>
 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-apache2.0-yellow.svg" alt="license MIT" height="18"></a>
 </p>
-<p align="center">A security testing toolbox for adversarial attack on DNNs and LLMs.  </p>
+<p align="center">A security testing toolbox for adversarial attack on LLMs and DNNs.  </p>

 ## What is Plexiglass?

 Plexiglass is a Python research toolbox which supports adversarial testing in deep learning.
-It has two modules: DNN and LLM.
+It has two modules: LLMs and DNNs.
 For LLMs, plexiglass uses [litellm](https://github.com/BerriAI/litellm) under the hood.

 We are working tirelessly to include more frameworks and attack/ defense mechanisms for testing.
 Please read our docs for the latest updates.